HiGitClass: Keyword-Driven Hierarchical Classification of GitHub Repositories: Experiments

 \subsection{Performance Comparison with Baselines}

-Tables \ref{tab:aif1} and \ref{tab:biof1} demonstrate the performances of compared methods on two datasets.
+Tables \ref{tab:aif1} and \ref{tab:biof1} demonstrate the performance of compared methods on two datasets.
 We repeat each experiment 5 times (except HierDataless, which is a deterministic algorithm) with the mean and standard deviation reported.

 As we can observe from Tables \ref{tab:aif1} and \ref{tab:biof1}, on both datasets, a significant improvement is achieved by \textsc{HiGitClass} compared to the baselines.
 On \textsc{Machine-Learning}, \textsc{HiGitClass} notably outperforms the second best approach by 22.1\% on average.
 On \textsc{Bioinformatics}, the only metric in terms of which \textsc{HiGitClass} does not perform the best is Level-1 Macro-F1, and the main opponent of \textsc{HiGitClass} is HierDataless.
 As mentioned above, HierDataless incorporates Wikipedia articles as its external knowledge.
 When user-provided keywords can be linked to Wikipedia (e.g., ``\textit{genomic}'', ``\textit{genetic}'' and ``\textit{phylogenetic}'' in \textsc{Bioinformatics}), HierDataless can exploit the external information well.
 However, when the keywords cannot be wikified (e.g., names of new deep learning algorithms such as ``\textit{dcgan}'', ``\textit{rcnn}'' and ``\textit{densenet}'' in \textsc{Machine-Learning}), the help from Wikipedia is limited.
 In fact, on \textsc{Machine-Learning}, HierDataless performs poorly.
 Note that on GitHub, it is common that names of recent algorithms or frameworks are provided as keywords.